Information for students who are not U.S. citizens or permanent residents of the United States

 Accreditations

 Western Theological Seminary is accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada.
-The M.Div., D.Min., M.A. and Th.M. degrees are approved by the ATS.
+The ATS approves the MDiv, DMin, MA, and ThM degrees.
 WTS is approved for a Comprehensive Distance Education Program.
 Copies of the ATS standards and the accreditation process are available for review at the registrar’s office.
-A copy of Western’s current accreditation certification is also available for review at the registrar’s office
+A copy of Western’s current accreditation certification is also available for review at the registrar’s office.

 The Commission on Accrediting of the Association of Theological Schools in the United States and Canada